Frequently Asked Questions For depositors

 Can I assume that EBiSC will accept all and any of the lines I wish to deposit?

-No, deposit is subject to EBiSC approval of each line you aim to deposit into the Bank.
+No, deposit is subject to EBiSC approval of each line you wish to deposit into the Bank.
 The EBiSC catalogue will be selectively developed according to the needs of the research community and resources of the Bank to characterise and curate them.

 What does the Bank do with cell lines that I deposit?